DucManhPhan/DucManhPhan.github.io/_posts/2020-04-02-How-to-configure-Hibernate-correctly-in-our-project.md

     In order to configure some external connection pools in our Hibernate project, we can reference to [our project](https://github.com/DucManhPhan/J2EE/tree/master/src/Java_Spring/Hibernate/connection-pool-hibernate).

+3. Setting **validation-query** and **test-on-borrow** properties to DataSource

+    - Given problem

+        Normally, some databases can find connections that are idle.
+These will be killed.
+So, our appliation always tries to connect to these database, because all connections died.

+        It makes our application that does not run smoothly.

+    - Solution

+        To solve this problem, we will set some properties.
+From the documentation of [Tomcat Apache](https://tomcat.apache.org/tomcat-8.0-doc/jdbc-pool.html), we will have.
+        - validation-query

+            The SQL query that will be used to validate connections from this pool before returning them to the caller.
+If specified, this query does not have to return any data, it just can't throw a **SQLException**.
+The default value is null.
+If not specified, connections will be validation by the **isValid()** method.

+            For example:
+            - With MySQL: **SELECT 1**
+            - With Oracle: **SELECT 1 FROM DUAL**
+            - With Ms SQL Server: **SELECT 1**

+        - test-on-borrow

+            The indication of whether objects will be validated before being borrowed from the pool.
+If the object fails to validate, it will be dropped from the pool, and we will attempt to borrow another.
+In order to have a more efficient validation, see **validationInterval**.
+Default value is **false**.

+        - validation-interval

+            avoid excess validation, only run validation at most at this frequency - time in milliseconds.
+If a connection is due for validation, but has been validated previously within this interval, it will not be validated again.
+The default value is 3000 (3 seconds).

 <br>

 ## Some dialects of Hibernate for other databases